6 Environmental Monitors

 © AWI/Stefan Hendricks

-The Storm Surge Monitor
+The Coastal Protection Monitor

 Hohe Flutwelle an der Küste